 Novak Djokovic surpasses Steffi Graf for the record of number of weeks at No. 1

-Tennis star Novak Djokovic set a record with a No. 1 ranking for 378 weeks.
+Tennis legend Steffi Graf is handing off one of her crowns to another legend.
+Novak Djokovic surpassed her record with a No. 1 ranking for 378 weeks.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.